martes 16 de noviembre de 2010

 Zurita places in firstly the taking of Gozo and afterwards the naval battle, dating it on June 8th, 1283, just followed by the surrender of the city of Malta, that is Mdina.
 He points out that in the battle Lauria was wounded and Cornut dead when his chest was pierced by a hunting assegai.
 He reduces to ten the number of galleys captured.

 In one way or another, in 1283 both Malta and Gozo were incorporated to the Crown of Aragon, a situation that lasted until the Emperor Charles V, in his condition of King of Sicily, gave them in fief to the Knights of Saint John, together with the city of Tripoli (1530).
-Two of the conditions imposed were the obligation to send a falcon to the Emperor, or to whatever would be in the future King of Sicily; and that, were the Knights in the future move elsewhere, the full dominion would return to the then King of Sicily.
+Two of the conditions imposed were the obligation to send yearly a falcon to the Emperor, or to whatever would be in the future King of Sicily; and that, were the Knights in the future move elsewhere, the full dominion would return then to the King of Sicily.

 But the Kingdom of Sicily was a fief of the Holy See, which had granted it to Anjou.
 The reaction of Pope Martin IV, feeling deceived, was devastating.
 He excommunicated the King of Aragon Peter III the Great, also declaring against him the